- Trainer Maxim

 Good day, my friends.
 I have finally made it to my laptop to share another interesting thing with you.
-This time I will talk about stretching and music.
+This time I will talk about stretching and affect of the music to it.

 Spending a significant part of my day in the gym I keep noticing many people who train or stretch wearing earphones with their favorite music on.
 Why not, sound, literally, like a lot of fun and helps fight boredom and monotony of the training process.
 Let’s have a look at it from a different perspective.